UPPMAX/HPC-python/docs/ml.rst

 The example comes from https://machinelearningmastery.com/tensorflow-tutorial-deep-learning-with-tf-keras/ but there are also good examples at https://www.tensorflow.org/tutorials

-We are using Tensorflow 2.6.0-CUDA-11.3-1 (and Python 3.9.5) at HPC2N (also 3.9.5 at UPPMAX).
+We are using Tensorflow 2.11.0-CUDA-11.7.0 (and Python 3.10.4) at HPC2N, since that is the newest GPU-enabled TensorFlow currently installed there.

+On UPPMAX we are using TensorFlow 2.15.0 (included in python_ML_packages/3.11.8-gpu) and Python 3.11.8.

 .. tabs::

    .. tab:: HPC2N

-      Since there is no scikit-learn for these versions, we have to install that too:

-      Installing scikit-learn compatible with TensorFlow version 2.7.1 and Python version 3.10.4

-        - Load modules: ``module load GCC/11.2.0 OpenMPI/4.1.1 SciPy-bundle/2021.10 TensorFlow/2.7.1``
-        - Activate the virtual environment we created earlier: ``source <path-to-install-dir>/vpyenv/bin/activate``
-        - ``pip install --no-cache-dir --no-build-isolation scikit-learn``

-      We can now use scikit-learn in our example.
+      Since we need scikit-learn, we are also loading the scikit-learn/1.1.2 which is compatible with the other modules we are using.

+      Thus, load modules: ``GCC/11.3.0  OpenMPI/4.1.4 TensorFlow/2.11.0-CUDA-11.7.0 scikit-learn/1.1.2`` in your batch script.

    .. tab:: UPPMAX

-      UPPMAX has scikit-learn in the scikit-learn/0.22.1 module.
-We also need the python_ML module for Tensorflow, so let's just load those
+      UPPMAX has scikit-learn in the python_ML_packages, so we do not need to load anything extra there.

-        - Load modules: ``module load python_ML_packages/3.9.5-gpu python/3.9.5``
+        - Load modules: ``module load uppmax python/3.11.8 python_ML_packages/3.11.8-gpu``
-           - On Rackham we should use python_ML-packages/3.9.5-cpu, while on a GPU node the GPU version should be loaded
+           - On Rackham we should use python_ML-packages/3.9.5-cpu, while on a GPU node the GPU version should be loaded (like we do in this example, which will work either in a batch script submitted to Snowy or in an interactive job running on Snowy).

 .. admonition:: We will work with this example
     :class: dropdown